A DNN Optimizer that Improves over AdaBelief by Suppression of the Adaptive Stepsize Range

-In this experiment,, we compare the performance of Aida, AdaBelief, and Adam in training a Transformer for WMT16: multimodal translation.
-To make a fair comparison, we adopted an existing open-source,\footnote{https://github.com/jadore801120/attention-is-all-you-need-pytorch} which produces reasonable validation performance using Adam.
-In the training process, we retained almost all of the default hyper-parameters provided in the open-source except the batchsize.
-Due to limited GPU memory, we changed the batchsize from 256 to 200.
-The parameters of Adam was set to $(\beta_1, \beta_2, \epsilon)=(0.9, 0.999, 1e-9)$ while the parameters of Aida and AdaBelief were set to $(\beta_1, \beta_2, \epsilon)=(0.9, 0.999, 1e-18)$.
-Three experimental repetitions were conducted for each optimiser to alleviate the effect of the randomness.
+In this task, we consider the training of a transformer for WMT16: multimodal translation by using the first open-source as indicated in the footnote.
+In the training process, we retained almost all of the default hyper-parameters provided in the open-source except for the batch size.
+Due to limited GPU memory, we changed the batch size from 256 to 200.
+The parameters of Aida were set to $(\eta_0,\beta_1, \beta_2, \epsilon)=(0.001, 0.9, 0.98, 1e-16)$.
+The parameter-setups for other optimizers can be found in Table~\ref{tab:setup_transformer} of Appendix~\ref{appendix:parameterSetups}, where certain hyper-parameters for each optimizer were searched over some discrete sets to optimize the validation performance.
+For example, the parameter $\epsilon$ of Adam was searched over the set $\{1e-6,1e-7,\ldots, 1e-12\}$ while the remaining parameters were set to $(\eta_0,\beta_1,\beta_2)=(0.001, 0.9, 0.98)$ as in Aida.
+Once the optimal parameter-configuration for each optimizer was obtained by searching, three experimental repetitions were then performed to alleviate the effect of the randomness.

-It is clear from Table~\ref{tab:transformer_val_acc} and Fig.~\ref{fig:trans_comapre} that Aida outperforms both Adam and AdaBelief noticably.
-When $K$ increases from 1 to 2 in Aida, the method converges considerably faster.
-It is also noted that AdaBelief performs better than Adam.
+It is clear from Table~\ref{tab:transformer_val_acc} and Fig.~\ref{fig:trans_comapre} that Aida significantly outperforms all other methods.
+We emphasize that the maximum number of epochs was set to 400 for each optimizer by following the default setup in the open source, and no epoch cutoff is performed in favor of Aida.
+When $K$ increases from 1 to 2 in Aida, the method converges considerably faster and produces better validation performance, which may be due to the fact that Aida with $K=2$ has a more compact range of adaptive stepsizes.
+On the other hand, the non-adaptive method SGD with momentum produces a performance that is inferior to all adaptive methods except Fromage and MSVAG.